-It doesn’t matter if you’re a pro-athlete, on-the-go worker, or older adult ― knee pain is one of the most common health complaints of all.
+It doesn’t matter if you’re a professional athlete, on-the-go worker or older adult ― knee pain is one of the most common health complaints of all.
 In some cases, you might consider arthroscopic surgery for knee pain.
 But when is it worth it?
 The answer might surprise you.
 Let’s find out more.

 What Is Arthroscopic Knee Surgery?

-What Are The Advantages To Arthroscopic Knee Surgery?
+What Are the Advantages of Arthroscopic Knee Surgery?

 What Knee Conditions Are Treated With Arthroscopic Surgery?

-Not all knee problems can be treated with arthroscopic surgery, and there is heated debate among doctors about this (more on this later).
+Not all knee problems can be treated with arthroscopic surgery, and there is heated debate among doctors about this.
 According to the American Academy of Orthopaedic Surgeons, indications for knee arthroscopy are:

-● Injury – Any kind of trauma to a joint (fracture, sprain, dislocation, surgery, tear, etc.) can increasing your risk for developing osteoarthritis.
+- Injury: Any kind of trauma to a joint ― fracture, sprain, dislocation, surgery, tear, and so on ― can increase your risk for developing osteoarthritis.
 Also, extended overuse of the knee is a risk factor.

 Now let’s say you’ve been diagnosed with osteoarthritis.
 During your evaluation, your doctor orders a magnetic resonance imaging (MRI) scan.
 The scan shows some torn cartilage.
 Is this the cause of your pain?
 Unfortunately, there’s no way for you or your doctor to be sure.
 If you undergo surgery to fix or trim the torn cartilage, you may not see any improvement in your symptoms.
 Plus, every surgery exposes you to risk.
 If the benefit is questionable, the risk might not be worth it.